top of page

 dsc_7305 (1).jpeg

-In 2023, Elisha was asked by the NAACP New Jersey Chapter to host a wellness session.
+In 2023, Dr. Hall was asked by the NAACP New Jersey Chapter to host a session about nutrition literacy and education.
 The session was titled, "Thriving in the Face of Trauma: Racism, mental health, and healing in this Juneteenth Era.

 5.jpeg